 Therefore, Accounts Payable needs your assistance when dealing with these vendors.
 Return a copy of the invoice along with the original Invoice Return Letter to the vendor.
 Mail the original invoice attached to a copy of the Invoice Return Letter to the Accounts Payable Office.
 Remember to keep a copy of the invoice and letter for your files.

-Processing a Re-submitted Invoice
+Processing a Revised Invoice

-When not to return an invoice to the vendor
+When Not to Return an Invoice to the Vendor

 If an invoice is received in Accounts Payable and the contract/PO clearly indicates that the invoice should be sent to the department, the invoice can still be processed without sending it back to the vendor.
 Accounts Payable will first try to process the invoice if possible.
 Accounts Payable will follow these steps.